bufbuild/buf-lint-action/README.md

 > These parameters are derived from [`action.yml`](./action.yml)

-### Inputs
+## Common tasks

+### Run against Input in sub-directory

-Some repositories are structured so that their `buf.yaml` is defined in a sub-directory alongside their Protobuf sources, such as a `proto/` directory.
-In this case, you can specify the relative `input` path.
+Some repositories are structured in such a way that their [`buf.yaml`][buf-yaml] is defined in a sub-directory alongside their Protobuf sources, such as a proto/ directory.
+Here's an example:

 ```sh
 $ tree